 Chewing also comes into play here.
 Chewing against resistance as described above is another great way to provide calming input to the proprioceptive system.

 Many children find repetitive and rhythmic vestibular input, including rocking, swaying, or gentle swinging to be extremely calming.
-This kind of sensory input can be a great and easy way to help a child reset when they are overstimulated or overwhelmed.
+This kind of sensory input can be a great and easy way to help a child reset when they are overstimulated, overwhelmed, or dealing with tantrums.
 Adding a rocking chair or two around the room and having an exercise ball handy are simple ways to provide calming movement when kids need it.

 Try one of these Row, Row, Row Your Boat activities or some gentle back and forth movement on a scooter or on a therapy ball.

 Using these tools in educational settings is becoming more and more mainstream – with very good reason.
 Moving slowly through a yoga sequence can provide calming stimulation to the vestibular system, the proprioceptive system, and the tactile system.

 Including calming breathing techniques for kidsthroughout the school day is another way to calm the entire nervous system.

 9 || Fine motor and visual tasks that are familiar, quiet, and repetitive

 Completing familiar, repetitive tasks can be a very calming experience for many kids.
 Arriving at school and completing one or two quiet, independent activities can be the perfect start to the day for kids who become overwhelmed easily.

 Easy ideas for calming fine motor tasks include: